account-tech/docs/implementation/intent-and-action.md

 ### Composability

-Intents are high level functions that are meant to be called by end users.
-Their implementation ensure proper execution.
-In particular, the "Intent Witness" enforce the "execute" function matching the previously called "request" function to be called for executing the intent.
+Intents are high-level functions that are meant to be called by end users.
+Their implementation ensures proper execution.
+In particular, the "Intent Witness" enforces that the "execute" function matching the previously called "request" function is called for executing the intent.
 Intents are not composable functions as we usually see on Sui.

 Composability happens at a lower level, with actions.
 Any actions can be grouped together to compose an intent.
-But again, this takes place in Move - not within PTBs - to ensure intended execution.&#x20;
+But again, this takes place in Move—not within PTBs—to ensure intended execution.

 Not all actions are meant to be composed with others though.
-For instance, we don't see any use case that would require composing an "ConfigDeps" action with another one.
+For instance, we don't see any use case that would require composing a "ConfigDeps" action with another one.
 In this case, there is no need to define an interface for the action which can be directly processed within the intent interface.
 Make sure not to forget the function to delete the action struct.

 ```rust
 /// Creates an intent to update the dependencies of the account by directly adding the action